lphansen/QuantMFR/_sources/intro.md

 # Quant Macro Finance
 Quant Macro Finance (QMF) is a series of self-contained online texts intended to accompany Professor Lars Peter Hansen's lectures on Asset Pricing I.
-QMF provides students with the pedagogical and coding resources required to solve <b>dynamic stochastic general equilibrium models</b> (DSGE).
+QMF provides students with the pedagogical and coding resources required to solve <b>dynamic stochastic general equilibrium models with uncertainty</b>.
 The objective is to observe how varying modelling assumptions and parameters can affect:
 <u1>
 <li> <i>Stationary densities</i>, the distribution of variables of interest under stationarity, and </li>
 <li> <i>Shock-exposure elasticities</i>, which capture the exposure of macroeconomic processes to shocks over different investment horizons </li>